Paolo-Maffei/xplproject/xpllib.Net/branches/feature fragment.basic schema/xpllib/ReadMe.txt

 NEW in 5.4
   - max message size is back, at 1472.
 The receiving buffer remains at 32kb so larger messages will still be received.
+  - implemented the 'fragmented.basic' schema to send/receive larger messages.
+The new property 'xPLDevice.AutoFragment' (default True) controls the fragmentation behaviour

 FIXED in 5.4
   - Nothing yet